reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 <Note>

 Psssst...
-That's a lot of code!
-It's okay and copy and paste it from this tutorial.
+That's a lot to type!
+It's okay to copy and paste code from this page.
 However, if you're up for a little challenge, we recommend to only copy the code that you've manually typed at least once yourself.

 </Note>